 Although we highly recommend the brushless or servo motors, we also stock a line of premium heavy-duty clutch motors in different models for your machine motor needs.

-Many home sewing machines either installed into a cabinet or can be used on a tabletop.
+Many home sewing machines either installed into a cabinet or can be used on a sewing table.
 Industrial machines are much heavier and come in three parts, so they need something stronger for daily factory floor use.
 Portable operation isn’t an option.

 The universal sewing table is built for industrial machines, but can also be used for home machines.
-It has an adjustable height and can be used for any sewing machine you have.
+Our sewing table has an adjustable height and can be used for any sewing machine you have.
 We also offer as options an LED lamp, a foot pedal kit and thread stands for one, two, or five spools of thread.
-We also stock universal industrial tables with optional pedal and ball joints, and servo motors.
+We also stock universal industrial sewing tables with optional pedal and ball joints, and servo motors.

 The single needle sewing machine table is made to go with all popular brands of sewing machines, including Juki, Consew, New-Tech, and more.
-Add options like a two-spool thread stand, an LED lamp and a servo motor for a little extra.
-(Note that the table comes unassembled.)
+Add options to your sewing table like a two-spool thread stand, an LED lamp and a servo motor for a little extra.
+(Note that the sewing table comes unassembled.)

-Already have a tabletop?
-Add our K Leg Table Frame Assembly for a professional sewing table for your industrial machine.
+Already have a sewing machine table?
+Add our K Leg Sewing Table Frame Assembly to give yourself a professional sewing table for your industrial machine.
 It’s adjustable and comes standard with all Fabricator FOR Professional sewing machine packages.